Rabbitary

 1. Rabbit farming requires low startup costs compared to other livestock farming.

-4. Source of other products: rabbit breeds for fur production include Rex, Chinchilla, Angora, and Satin.
+4. SOURCE OF OTHER PRODUCTS: Rabbit breds for fur production include Rex, Chinchilla, Angora, and Satin.
 These breeds have soft and luxurious wool.
-The fur which can be used to make clothing and accessories.
+The fur can be used to make clothing and accessories.

-6. Fast growth rate: Rabbits have a fast growth rate, reaching market weight within 2-4 months, which makes them a more profitable option for farmers.
-Rabbit breeds like New Zealand White, Californian, and Flemish Giant have a high food-to-meat converting rate, fast growth rate, large size, and high meat-to-bone ratio.
+6. FAST GROWTH RATE: Rabbits have a fast growth rate, reaching market weight within 2-4 months, which makes them a more profitable livestock option for farmers.
+Rabbit breeds like New Zealand White, Californian, and Flemish Giant have a high food-to-meat convertion rate, fast growth rate, large size, and high meat-to-bone ratio.

-8. Source of Fertilizer: Rabbit waste is rich in nutrients like nitrogen, phosphorus, and potassium, essential for plant growth.
-Rabbit urine has being discovered to be a biopesticide in farms for organic farming.
+8. SOURCE OF FERTILIZER: Rabbit waste is rich in nutrients like nitrogen, phosphorus, and potassium, essential for plant growth.
+Rabbit urine has being discovered to be a biopesticide in farms, especially organic farming.

 BENEFITS OF RABBITS TO HUMAN